bretikov/FMSSM/README.md

   source) — even a Move from source to composition only changes the source in the running app's memory.
 - **Save format variants.** Both the 128 KB Flash build and the 32 KB SRAM build are supported as either panel's file.
-An unused bank can be marked in the directory either as `sectorStart = 0` or as `sectorStart = 0xFF` (raw erased memory) depending on which build / firmware version wrote the file — both are recognized as "bank does not exist".